 Prevent Damage from Tongue Biting

-Over the counter night mouth guards will not fit perfectly can cause further oral damage.
-You can visit your dentist to take dental impressions, create a mold and then a dental lab for a mouth guards specifically for you.
+Over-the-counter night mouth guards will not fit perfectly and can cause further oral damage.
+You can visit your dentist to take dental impressions, create a mold, and then send it to a dental lab for a mouth guard tailored specifically for you.
 But that is the most expensive route.
-For a more affordable alternative purchase online.
+For a more affordable alternative, purchase online.

 Treating Tongue Damage

-If you have experienced any damage resulting from tongue biting there are steps you can to heal the tongue and prevent further damage.
-These methods include:
+If you have experienced any damage resulting from tongue biting, there are steps you can take to heal the tongue and prevent further damage.